Aggression: In intimate relationships

 Some studies suggest that romantic involvement in adolescence decreases aggression in males and females, but decreases at a higher rate in females.
 Females will seem more desirable to their mate if they fit in with society and females that are aggressive do not usually fit well in society.
 They can often be viewed as antisocial.
 Female aggression is not considered the norm in society and going against the norm can sometimes prevent one from getting a mate.
-However, studies have shown that an increasing number of women are getting arrested for domestic violence charges.
+However, studies have shown that an increasing number of women are getting arrested on domestic violence charges.
 In many states, women now account for a quarter to a third of all domestic violence arrests, up from less than 10 percent a decade ago.

 The new statistics reflect a reality documented in research: women are perpetrators as well as victims of family violence.
 However, another equally possible explanation is a case of improved diagnostics: it has become more acceptable for men to report female domestic violence to the authorities while at the same time actual female domestic violence has not increased at all.
-This can be the case when men have become less ashamed of reporting female violence against them, therefore an increasing number of women are arrested, although the actual number of violent women remains the same.
+This could be the case in a situation where men had become less ashamed of reporting female violence against them—such a situation could conceivably lead to an increasing number of women being arrested despite the actual number of violent women remaining the same.

-In addition, males in competitive sports are often advised by their coaches not to be in intimate relationships based on the premises that they become more docile and less aggressive during an athletic event.
+In addition, males in competitive sports are often advised by their coaches not to be in intimate relationships based on the premise that they become more docile and less aggressive during an athletic event.
 The circumstances in which males and females experience aggression are also different.
-A study showed that social anxiety and stress was positively correlated with aggression in males, meaning as stress and social anxiety increases so does aggression.
+A study showed that social anxiety and stress were positively correlated with aggression in males, meaning that as stress and social anxiety increase, so does aggression.
 Furthermore, a male with higher social skills has a lower rate of aggressive behavior than a male with lower social skills.
 In females, higher rates of aggression were only correlated with higher rates of stress.
-Other than biological factors that contribute to aggression there are physical factors are well.
+Other than biological factors that contribute to aggression, there are physical factors as well.

 Physiological factors

 Regarding sexual dimorphism, humans fall into an intermediate group with moderate sex differences in body size but relatively large testes.
 This is a typical pattern of primates where several males and females live together in a group and the male faces an intermediate number of challenges from other males compared to exclusive polygyny and monogamy but frequent sperm competition.

 Evolutionary psychology and sociobiology have also discussed and produced theories for some specific forms of male aggression such as sociobiological theories of rape and theories regarding the Cinderella effect.
-Another evolutionary theory explaining gender differences in aggression is the Male Warrior hypothesis, which explains that males have psychologically evolved for intergroup aggression in order to gain access to mates, resources, territory and status.